 A role is assigned to users and/or groups, and is a container for one or more rights (i.e., permissions).
 Rights control what a user can do and see within HelloID.

 Go to Security > Roles to get started.

 The Roles Overview

-The following information is displayed for roles:
+By default, HelloID contains several predefined roles.
+The following information is displayed for them:

 - Role Name

-The Actions column contains the following links for the respective actions:
+The Actions column contains the following links: